acenet-arc/paraview-introduction/_episodes/07-work-lots-of-data.md

 >
 > You are not expected to recreate
 > the tasks below during the lesson (unless you have a cluster handy).
-> These have been tested on an Ace-net cluster, and may need adaptation
+> These have been tested on an ACENET cluster, and may need adaptation
 > to work on other clusters.
 If you are technically-inclined, by all means
 > do so; otherwise contact your system administrator.
 {: .callout}